 “Again, the kingdom of heaven is like a merchant in search of fine pearls; on finding one pearl of great value, he went and sold all that he had and bought it.
 (Matthew 13:14-6)

-“Why did I not see that before?” we ask.
+“Why did I not see that Pearl before?” we ask.
 We have reasons.
-Even so, the ultimate disruption to the emotional and spiritual equilibrium we protect still comes to us like wind, and still moves us.
+Even though our spiritual lenses are foggy, the Ultimate Disruption to the fragile equilibrium we protect still comes to us like wind and moves us.
 We find Jesus to be of greater value than anything to which we are tied.

 Sometimes we feel caught in a web, or writhing like a fish in a net, trying to move but surrounded by people who tie us up.